Are You Rice-Ready?

 To begin the process of applying for military education benefits for which you are eligible, visit the U.S. Department of Veterans Affairs website.
 Questions regarding eligibility should be directed to the VA at 888-442-4551.

 Visit Vets.gov to complete the Education Benefits Application, which generates a request for a Certificate of Eligibility (COE).
-Once approved for benefits, the VA will mail the COE to you within six to eight weeks of submitting the application.
+Once approved for benefits, the VA will mail the COE to you within approximately 30 days of submitting the application.
 In addition to the COE, you may be required to submit the following items:

 You are potentially eligible for this VA-administered program if you have at least 90 days of aggregate active-duty service after Sept.10, 2001, and are still on active duty, or if you are an honorably discharged veteran or were discharged with a service-connected disability after 30 days.
 Learn more about the Post 9/11 GI Bill®.